frankyeh/Practicum/dT.md

 ### Longitudinal comparison

-1. Download SCA patient's preprocess SRC files, including the baseline scans and the follow up scans.
+1. Download SCA patient's [preprocess SRC files](https://pitt-my.sharepoint.com/:f:/g/personal/yehfc_pitt_edu/EkJeJpW9gkdDsw225T6wcw8Bdfpvr1RBXNPJLWF2yafl8A?e=gLaShw), including the baseline scans and the follow up scans.
 2. For each patient, run the following:
   1. Run GQI reconstructions on all SRC files.
   2. Export FA maps from the follow-up scans.
-  3. Open the FIB file of the baseline scan and insert the exported FA maps of the second scan.
+  3. Open the FIB file of the baseline scan and [Slices][Inser Other Images]=the exported FA maps of the second scan.
   4. Run differential fiber tracking.

 ```